deas/flux-conductr/README.md

 # Flux Conductr - GitOps Everything 🧪

-The primary goal of this project is to excersize and experiment with [GitOps](https://gitops.tech) orchestration of components with Flux.
-As such, I consider localhost experience (hence `kind` and maybe `k3s` soon) very important.
+The primary goal of this project is to exercise and experiment with [flux](https://fluxcd.io/) based [GitOps](https://gitops.tech) deployment covering the cycle - up to production via promotion, if you want to.
+Experimentation and production do not have to conflict.

+The change process starts at localhost.
+Hence, we consider localhost experience (`kind` and maybe `k3s` soon) very important.
 Given that, some elements may be useful in CI context.
-Most things however, should play nice on bigger or even produtive environments as well.
+Most things however, should play nice on produtive environments as well.

-A secondary goal is offering a general playground for experimentation - still broadly scoped to Flux.
-At the moment, this targets Terraform, Crossplane, Cilium and Knative - amongst other things. ;)

 This repo is mostly based on [flux2-kustomize-helm-example](https://github.com/fluxcd/flux2-kustomize-helm-example).
 The docs over there should still be pretty accurate.

+At the moment, we cover deployments of:
+- Terraform resources (via `tf-controller`)
+- Cilium
+- Metallb
+- Knative
+- Contour
+- Kube-Prometheus
+- Loki
+- Flagger
+- Traefik
+- WeaveWorks GitOps
+- External Secrets
+- CSI Secrets
+- AWS Credentials Sync
+- SOPS Secrets
+- Alerting/Notifications via Slack/MS Teams
+- Image Reflector/Image Automation

+Beyond that, we aim at exploring:
+- CrossPlane
+- Istio

+## Bootrapping
+Encryption keys are required for Image Automation and default gpg (sops) based secrets.

-Generate encryption keys for ssh/gpg:
+To get started, generate encryption keys for ssh/gpg:

 ```shell
 ./script/gen-keys.sh